ncassi01/hello-world-openshift/README.md

 > https://helloworldopenshift-$NAMESPACE.apps.npek8s.bsc.bscal.com/
 >

+# TODO's (Patterns)

-## TODO's
+## Database connections Pattern
 - The server.xml + datasources.xml patterns.

-- THE MOST DIFFICULT PART is simulating a database connection (toy DB)

-- Possible just to read from a real db? ...
+Simulating a database connection Will require development hours.
+Possible just to read from a real db? ...
 Or we deploy something? ...
-But then drivers will be different if we dont connect with denodo, facits, or elastic search...
+But then drivers will be different if we dont connect with denodo, facets, or elastic search.
+Suggestion is to document the pattern without any DB connections and point to implementation on existing repos with pattern namely FADIntegrationServiceV2, ProviderReviewServiceV2, ProviderSearchDataServiceV3, ProviderSearchMetaDataServiceV2.

-- But we can just put dead database connection patterns in the repo?

-- This is still a well understood pattern even if hard to demo
+## NAS Pertistent Volumes Pattern
+- Similar to above implemented in DowloadProviderSearchPDFServiceV2, ProviderSearchDataServicev2, ProviderSearchDataServicev3

-- Horizontal Pod AutoScaling patterns
+## Horizontal Pod AutoScaling patterns
+- Implementable in for this app

+## CICD Pattern
+- Jenkins CI
-- NAS connections
+- ArgoCD
+- Instructions on how to engage SCRM team to get Jenkins Jobs and have pipelines used

+## Observability Patterns
 - Monitoring use tie in (This is still kinda fuzzy because monitoring team still hasnt showed any actual integration)

-- Argo Charts that can be used in a personal namespace

-- Documentation that points to the "Formal Environment" CI/CD processes

-- Instructions on how to involve SCRM team to get Jenkins Jobs and have pipelines used
+- Service Mesh

 <hr>